diegomarangoni/typenv/README.md

 # Why `typenv`?

-Handling environment variables with types other than strings can be cumbersome.
-`typenv` simplifies this process by:

-- ✅ Eliminating manual type conversions
+- ✅ Eliminates manual type conversions
-- ✅ Supporting slices out of the box
+- ✅ Support slices out of the box
-- ✅ Allowing fallback values for missing environment variables
+- ✅ Allows fallback value for missing environment variables
-- ✅ Having zero external dependencies
+- ✅ Zero external dependencies

 # How to use it